simonjoom/react-native-project/prisma/README.md

 A fast cache on memory is the best to reduce this delay at maximum.

 &nbsp;

-For that:
 In the server i coded:

 A setInterval who will be run in first action buy

 It's the heart of the process to write database result, i defined the interval every 3 second for testing purpose.

-We use listslug=["C1","C2","C3"...] listslug allow to calculate only for company requested by clients, others company are lazy and never fetched by the program (optimization)
+We use listslug=["C1","C2","C3"...] **listslug** allow to calculate only for company requested by clients, others company are lazy and never fetched by the program (optimization)

 Here the process and comments: